- Follow In the Garden with Maria on WordPress.com

 What’s Wrong With This Picture?

 Oh, so many things.
 First, of course, is the rocks.
 Notice the root ball.
 Not only is it above ground level, it it also covered with rocks.
 Then the delicate, fibrous trunk is lying on rocks that get scorchingly hot in summer, and so very cold in our few nights of freezing or near-freezing temps.
 I’m sure the owner of this palm thinks it looks very tropical.
 Well it does, but this is not the tropical south.
-Yes, you will see low, curving palms such as this on the golf courses here, but take note: they are planted in sand bunkers, or mulched with pine straw; and their root balls are NOT above ground.
+Yes, you will see a few low, curving on the golf courses here, but take note: they are planted in sand bunkers, or mulched with pine straw, their root balls are NOT above ground, and the trunks are not laying on the ground.
 This is central Florida: the land of rolling hills and orange groves; horse country.
 Installing this type of planting here is similar to someone taking an Aspen from the Rockies and planting it in the low country of Georgia or South Carolina.

 If you have a frame house, DO NOT use wood chips or bark chips of any kind near the foundation of your home.

 If you are new this area, before having any landscaping done, look around your neighborhood.
 You will see that your neighbors who have always lived in the Deep South (no farther north than Louisiana, Alabama, Georgia, Mississippi, and parts of South Carolina) and, therefore, understand Southern gardening, are using either pine straw or bark chips for garden mulch.
 If you are new to this area, please go to the plant clinics or seek the advice of a local master gardener.
 You will rarely see rocks used in place of mulch in other Southern states, but if you are in another of the Southern states, please consult your local extension service, master gardeners, or botanical gardens before paying big bucks for this very poor mulch substitute.